Caltrain: Modernization and electrification

 However, the plans for an electrified Caltrain were put in jeopardy in February 2017 by the Trump administration when US Secretary of Transportation Elaine Chao decided to indefinitely delay granting the federal funding for the Caltrain electrification project that had been approved by the Obama administration.
 One month later, in March 2017, the American Public Transportation Association (APTA) sent a letter to Secretary Chao calling the Caltrain delay "concerning."
 In more than two decades, the APTA wrote, "no project has failed to secure final signature after successfully meeting evaluation criteria."
 In February 2017, Caltrain fired Parsons Transportation Group and sued them for delays in designing the custom technologies necessary for the PTC system.
 They then went on to sign a contract with Wabtec, who would offer them the industry-standard PTC system.

 On April 30, legislators in the United States Congress included $100 million for the Caltrain electrification project in the proposed 2017 federal spending bill, which was signed into law by President Trump on May 6.
 The $100 million represents the federal funding for fiscal year 2017 of the total $647 million grant, with the balance expected in future years.
 Secretary Chao claimed she could not sign the grant without the full grant being budgeted, which was disputed by Caltrain and both California Senators Dianne Feinstein and Kamala Harris.
 On May 22, the FTA announced its intent to sign the funding grant, restoring the final piece of funding for the electrification project.
-The official grant was finally signed on May 23, and Caltrain broke ground for the Peninsula Corridor Electrification Project on July 21, 2017 in a ceremony attended by local and state officials at the Millbrae station.
+The official grant was finally signed on May 23, and Caltrain broke ground for the Peninsula Corridor Electrification Project on July 21, 2017, in a ceremony attended by local and state officials at the Millbrae station.

 In December 2018, it was reported that Caltrain was again behind schedule in installing PTC for the rail corridor, and had requested a two-year extension.
 The Federal Railroad Administration certified Caltrain's PTC project in December 2020.
 The first electric trainset was shipped to the Transportation Technology Center for testing in February 2021.
 In June 2021, Caltrain announced the start of revenue service with electric multiple units would be delayed to late 2024.

-In February 2022, the last foundation required for the new overhead catenary system was completed, with the entire line planned to be energised by summer 2022.
+In February 2022, the last foundation required for the new overhead catenary system was completed, with the entire line planned to be energized by summer 2022.
 Testing of the line would then begin using a AEM-7 electric locomotive, with revenue service planned for 2024.
 On March 10, 2022, a southbound train struck a contractor's crane in San Bruno, injuring 13 people.